Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Experiments

-While \cite{Salha2020} questioned the possibility of further improvement of using the three standard network datasets, Cora, Citeseer, and Pubmed, our deep extensions demonstrate clear competitive performance over current state-of-the-art algorithms on these datasets; see Table~\ref{results1}.
-For further verifying the performance of our deep extensions, we evaluate DGAE$_{\alpha}^{\beta}$ on three more datasets; the results are summarized in Table~\ref{results2}.
-It is seen that our deep extensions achieve superior performance to almost all algorithms in comparison.
+\paragraph{Validation on Datasets of Webpage Networks.} While \cite{Salha2020} questioned the possibility of further improvement of using the three standard network datasets, Cora, Citeseer, and Pubmed, our deep extensions demonstrate clear competitive performance over current state-of-the-art (SOTA) algorithms on them; see Table~\ref{results1}.
+To further verify the performance of our deep extensions, we evaluate DGAE$_{\alpha}^{\beta}$ on three more datasets.
+The results in Table~\ref{results2} show that our deep extensions achieve superior performance to almost all algorithms in comparison.
+The gain is particularly pronounced on Chameleon because the edge information in Chameleon is richer than other datasets, implying that more edge information may yield more benefit through deepened learning.